dipeshkaphle/hbc/README.md

 As of now, We are only able to parse the input we're provided from the user and generate the parse tree for it.
 It has most of the basic parsing components ready.
-It can't parse a function definition as of now but that ability will be added soon.
-Parsing Conditionals, Loops, also hasn't been added yet.
-I have planned to implement the basic building blocks at first and then move onto complex stuff so they are on hold until we have the basic interpreter ready.
+Parsing Conditionals, Loops haven't been added yet.
+Functions can be defined and called.
+Even recursive functions are supported technically, but there's no way of stopping them because of lack of conditionals.
+The function implementation is really not good at the moment but hopefully will be improved soon.

 ### Libraries